carpentries-incubator/reproducible-publications-quarto/_episodes/01-introduction.md

 From day one, and throughout the whole research life cycle!
 Before you start the project because you might have to learn tools like R or Git.
 While you do the analysis because if you wait too long you might lose a lot of time trying to remember what you did two months ago.
 When you write the paper because you want your numbers, tables, and figures to be up-to-date.
 When you co-author a paper, because you want to make sure that the analyses presented in a paper with your name on are sound.
 When you review a paper, because you can’t judge the results if you don’t know how the authors got there.

+[Alexander (2022)](https://tellingstorieswithdata.com/) suggests three steps towards better reproducibility:

+1) Ensure the entire workflow is documented.
+This may involve addressing questions such as:
+* How was the raw dataset obtained and is access likely to be persistent and available to others?
+* What specific steps are being taken to transform the raw data in the data that were analyzed, and how can this be made available to others?
+* What analysis has been done, which codes/scripts were used and how clearly can this be shared?
+* How has the final paper or report been built and to what extent can others follow that process themselves?

+2) Try to accomplish progressively with the following requirements:
+* Can you run your entire workflow again?
+* Can another person run your entire workflow again?
+* Can “future-you” run your entire workflow again?
+* Can “future-another-person” run your entire workflow again?

+3) Include a discussion about the limitations of the dataset, methods and workflows in the final paper or report.

 ### Levels of Reproducibility

 <figure>